Adding a new member to your club

 The Heart of England administrator, having obtained a club membership request from Demon Stration, has permission from the player to add his details to the Heart of England database.

-Starting from the Heart of England’s administration home page, select Site Management>Members>Members Database and select Member of the Website from the Role drop down list.
+Starting from the Heart of England’s administration home page, select Site Administration>Day to Day>Members>Members Database and select Member of the Website from the Role drop down list.

 Click “Add New Member With This Role”.